fullcircle23/fullcircle23.github.io/2020/ui-ux/gestalt-principles.md

 20. PAST EXPERIENCES

     “Elements tend to be perceived according to an observer's past experience.”
-Weakest principle, unique to the individual, and common experiences tend to be cultural.
+    This is the weakest principle.
+It is unique to the individual, and common experiences tend to be cultural.

 ### References: